SunnySeaside/etcbackup/README.md

 # Summary #
 This is a simple command-line front-end of [Borg](https://www.borgbackup.org/)([Github](https://github.com/borgbackup/borg/)) backup utility.
-Unlike many other Borg wrappers, it allows you to dynamically generate list of files or some raw data to be backed up by using plugin modules.
-It also supports backing up to multiple repositories with one single command.
+Unlike many other Borg wrappers, it allows you to dynamically generate list of files or some raw data to be backed up using plugin modules.
+It also supports creating and backing up to multiple repositories with one single command.

 # Quick start #